 Finnish education system is internationally recognized and of high quality (see e.g. the Pisa study).
 Basically the location of your residence determines the school district and the day care/school in which your children can be accepted to.
 This applies especially to the day care/schools where Finnish and Swedish are used as teaching languages.
 However, the nearest school may not always be able to provide placement.
 The international schools are listed in the section "School" below.
 Some Finnish speaking schools offer courses in English and/or have pupil groups that are taught in English (see Helsinki and Espoo education in the useful links below) .

 Children under school age (7 years) have the right to inexpensive day care provided by the local authority either in a day care centre or in family day care.
-Children aged six have the right to pre-school teaching, which is arranged in day care centers and comprehensive schools.
+Participation in pre-school teaching, which is arranged in day care centers or comprehensive schools, has been compulsory since of 2015 for children aged six.
 NOTE!
 The parents are responsible for applying the placement in the day care early enough, as it may take several months to receive the day care place.
 The nearest day care cannot necessarily provide a day care placement.

 - Day care in Helsinki (hel.fi)